 Gain and Boost Options

-Many preamp pedals include gain knobs or boost pedals to add extra drive and saturation to your sound.
+Many pedals include gain knobs or boost pedals to add extra drive and saturation to your sound.
 These features can be useful for creating crunchier tones or boosting solos without muddying your tone.